Troubleshooting & FAQ¶

 Q: Does it work with other SBCs?

-A: Currently only Luckfox Lyra is officially supported.
+A: Currently only Luckfox Lyra B is officially supported.
 Milk-V Duo support is planned.
 Other boards may work with community modifications.

 Q: Can I use WiFi?